 \section{System Design}

-\system employs a modular design that enables flexible deployment for optimal performance in a wide range of environments.
-Multiple radar sensors, each of up to $16 \times 16$ array size, can be distributed to cover an area in its entirety while guaranteeing fully coherent distributed MIMO sensing across all radar sensors.
-Motivated by the observations made in Sec.~\ref{sec:motivate}, we now describe \system's original hardware design, its efficient deployment and operation, and tightly integrated software models that leverage its distributed deployment.
+Medusa employs a modular design allowing flexible deployment and optimal performance across diverse environments.
+Multiple radar sensors, each with up to a $16 \times 16$ array, can be distributed to fully cover a given area while ensuring fully coherent distributed MIMO sensing.
+Although several multi-antenna UWB radar systems exist~\cite{CMOS_UWB}, none provide separate RF chains for Tx and Rx antennas in active radar modes.
+Motivated by the observations in Sec.~\ref{sec:motivate}, we now describe Medusa’s novel hardware design, its efficient deployment and operation, and the tightly integrated software models that fully leverage its distributed architecture.